Using 3D Viewer on HoloLens (1st gen)

 - Avoiding self-occlusion

-Double-sided rendering is supported in 3D Viewer Beta, although it is turned off by default for performance reasons.
+Double-sided rendering is supported in 3D Viewer, although it is turned off by default for performance reasons.
 This can be turned on via the Double Sided button on the Details page.
 For best performance, avoid the need for double-sided rendering in your content.

 Validating your 3D model